spectrocloud/librarium/docs/docs-content/user-management/authentication/api-key/modify-api-key.md

 3. Identify your API key in the table.

-4. Verify the changes you made to the API key attributes are reflected in the table.
-Such as the API key name, description, and expiration date.
+4. Verify the changes you made to the API key attributes are reflected in the table, including API key name, description, and expiration date.

 </TabItem>